ta0kira/zeolite/README.md

 there are certain additional limitations that apply to how it can be used within a category:

-- A covariant parameter cannot be used for callers to *write* with, e.g., as a function argument.
+- A covariant parameter cannot be used by callers to *write* with, e.g., as a function argument.
-- A contravariant parameter cannot be used for callers to *read* with, e.g., as a function return.
+- A contravariant parameter cannot be used by callers to *read* with, e.g., as a function return.

 These rules are applied recursively when a parameter is used in `refines`, `defines`, and function arguments and returns.